UlmApi/access_map/README.md

 <b>2.
 Edit the map</b>

 <p>This is probably the part that consumes most of the time - which isn't much though.
 Make a copy of whatever map image you want to use and rename it for example map_erased.jpg.
 Open it in an editing program and erase all the stations that are not accessible.
 I used the stamp tool in GIMP which worked perfectly fine.
-It took me about half an hour.</p>
+It took me about half an hour.
+If your transit system provides a PDF plan, you might fare better with editing the map in Inkscape!</p>

 <b>3.
 Set up a github account</b>